The learning in Reception is split into the seven areas of development; each day consists of a range of activities including:

 We have visitors who come to talk to us about our learning.
 The librarian comes to talk about books in the autumn term, just in time for us to start to visit the school library.
 We visit St Barnabas Church three times a year to learn about Christmas, Easter and Noah.
 We are visited by a Circus Skills workshop and an expert in Minibeasts, as well as visiting Oxford University Museum of Natural History.

-Please open and/or download the following detailed overview of what your children will be studying this year.
+Please open and/or download the following detailed overview of what your children will be learning this year.